U-M Dropbox

 Dropbox on the Web Install the Dropbox App

-Note: Law School Information Technology staff will work with you to install the Dropbox app on university-owned Windows computers.
+Note: Law School Information Technology staff will work with you to install the Dropbox app on university-owned computers.

 Installing and configuring Dropbox